andyhughes73/learner-driver-app/README.md

 # learner-driver-app
-learner driver details social app
+An app for learner driver details just to learn coding